mcao9/enrollment_bot/README.md

 # Enrollment Bot
 ## About
 This is bot written in Python for enrolling in your classes using selenium's webdriver API.

+Once the bot runs, it will open up a instance of Google Chrome and perform the necessary steps for enrollment.

 Hopefully it helps you get your classes as fast as possible!
 ## Set Up